enardanlfrdeitptrues

 SLDT/1702/Ex06

-Why should you book this trip?
+Why should you book this Sri Lanka Ecotourism experience ?

 • This is a non-commercialized, once-in-a-lifetime experience to mingle with the only indigenous, tribal community of the country – “Veddas” – a fast dwindling community.